marcosdanieldasilva/ForestMensuration.jl/docs/src/forestmensuration.md

 This package is supported and encouraged by [5A Inteligência e Engenharia](https://5a.tec.br/).

-You can also access my final course work through the UFSM repository: [ForestMensuration Thesis](https://repositorio.ufsm.br/handle/1/31917?show=full).
+You can also access my final course work through the UFSM repository: [Forestmensuration.jl: Uma Introdução à Aplicações em Julia](https://repositorio.ufsm.br/handle/1/31917?show=full).